THIS IS NOT A RUBBER CHICKEN GALA DINNER.

 We regroup in the gym for an awards ceremony where we celebrate participants who have gone to extraordinary lengths to raise funds and cheer very loudly for our top fundraiser.

 Get ready to brave the cold and hit the streets.
-At 10pm, sleepers gather their sleeping bags and a piece of cardboard and head out to our designated sleeping spot.
+At 10pm, sleepers gather their sleeping bags and cardboard and head out to our designated sleeping spot.
 It will be dark with few streetlights, quiet and yet, startling as the sounds of street life go on around you.

 As sleepers settle in to their sleeping bags on the cold, hard ground, they know they will soon go home to familiar surroundings.
 That knowledge makes the night bearable, but at the same time reinforces all that homeless youth do not have.
 Each sleeper experiences a unique epiphany that lingers long after the event.